0x0f0f0f/680.studio/src/clients.md

-# Artists, companies and lables that have worked with us:
+# Artists, companies and labels that have worked with us:

 2easy2sayno,
 Alessio Collina,